scriptrdotio/howto/mqtt/obtain_credentials.md

 # How to obtain credentials to publish mqtt messages to my scriptr account?

 You can obtain these from the scriptr [workspace](https://www.scriptr.io/workspace).
-Click on the arrow near your username in the top-right corner, then select the **Messaging Protocols** option (*you might need to ask for the activation of a one month free trial*).
+Click on the arrow near your username on the top-right corner, then select the **Messaging Protocols** option (*you might need to ask for the activation of a one month free trial*).
 In the resulting configuration form, do the following:

 - Select MQTT from the Protocol drop-down
 - Select a device from the Device drop-down in the Credentials section.
 Messages will be published to scriptr using the device's credentials